oa414/objc-zen-book-cn/README.md

 ## Delegate and DataSource

-Delegation is a widespread pattern throughout Apple's frameworks and it is one of the most important pattern in the Gang of Four's book "Design Patterns".
+Delegation is a widespread pattern throughout Apple's frameworks and it is one of the most important patterns in the Gang of Four's book "Design Patterns".
 The delegation pattern is unidirectional, the message sender (the delegant) needs to know about the recipient (the delegate), but not the other way around.
 The coupling between the objects is loosen the sender only knows that its delegate conforms to a specific protocol.

 In its pure form, delegation is about providing callbacks to the delegate, which means that the delegate implements a set of methods with void return type.